Aidirrr/top-10-skills/README.md

 ## Features

 - Search for any job position
-- Display top skills (5, 10, 20, 30, or 50) for the selected job position
+- Adjustable slider to display top skills (from 5 to 50) for the selected job position
 - Interactive and user-friendly interface
 - Data visualization of skill frequency (optional bar chart)